johann-solo/oliveandmango.github.io/_posts/blog/2017-02-04-loaded-nachos.md

 <br>
 <br>

 Back to these loaded nachos.
-They taste amazing and are definitely a little healthier than nachos or fries supreme at Taco Bell cause your using real ingredients and no processed cheese.
+They taste amazing and are definitely a little healthier than nachos or fries supreme at Taco Bell cause you're using real ingredients and no processed cheese.
 So it's a junk food but of the good kind.
 If you know what I mean.
 Hehehe!
 At least that's what I tell myself.
 <br>

 {% include image.html